 The Warrants and Pre-funded Warrants offered by us in this offering do not confer any rights of ownership of ordinary shares or ADSs on their holders, such as voting rights or the right to receive dividends, but only represent the right to acquire ADSs at a fixed price, and in the case of the Warrants, for a limited period of time.
-Specifically, commencing on the date of issuance, holders of the Warrants may exercise their right to acquire ADSs and pay an exercise price per ADS of \$1.50, subject to adjustment upon certain events, prior to five years from the date of issuance, after which date any unexercised warrants will expire and have no further value.
+Specifically, commencing on the date of issuance, holders of the Warrants may exercise their right to acquire ADSs and pay an assumed exercise price per ADS of \$, equal to up to 125% of the per ADS public offering price of the ADSs, subject to adjustment upon certain events, prior to five years from the date of issuance, after which date any unexercised warrants will expire and have no further value.
 Specifically, commencing on the date of issuance, holders of the Pre-funded Warrants may exercise their right to acquire ADSs and pay an exercise price per ADS of \$0.01, subject to adjustment upon certain events.